 You may need to spend a couple more hours on the project or even forfeit part of your profit, but this is a small price to pay to ensure you retain the client in the long term.
 If you want to learn how to deal with negative feedback, I highly recommend this article by HBR.

-9. Using Technical Jargon
+Freelancer Mistake #9: Using Overly Technical Jargon

 As the developer, you are the subject matter expert.
 However, unless the client or their representative has a background in web development, you want to steer clear of complicated terminology.
 If you are good at your work, you don’t need to impress customers with difficult terms.
 Instead, strive to speak in a language that the client understands.